 The wrong dosage or the wrong information can lead to a scary experience like Dowd's.
 Unlike smoking or vaporizing cannabis, edibles take time to travel through your body's system.
 “Medibles” creep up on you, and they're far more potent than your average bong hit.

-1: Start Small and Be Patient
+1. Start Small and Be Patient

-2: Know Your Dosage
+2. Know Your Dosage

-3: Quiz Your Budtender
+3. Quiz Your Budtender

-4: Drink Plenty of Water and Have a Full Stomach
+4. Drink Plenty of Water and Have a Full Stomach

-5: Consume with a Friend
+5. Consume with a Friend

-6: Get Comfortable
+6. Get Comfortable

 Surround yourself with familiar and cozy setting.
 A first-time edible experience should not occur at a music festival or in a crowded bar.
-You want to be in a place you know well, and one that won't overwhelm you with anxious thoughts or fear.
+You want to be in a place you know well, and one that won't overwhelm you with anxiety-inducing thoughts or fear.
 The right couch and the right TV show can make all the difference.

-7: Do Not Drive a Car or Operate Heavy Machinery
+7. Do Not Drive a Car or Operate Heavy Machinery

 Would you trust someone on LSD behind a wheel?
 No. While not quite as psychedelic, edibles do transform the mind for many.
 Likewise, abstain from even putting yourself in a dangerous position and refrain from touching anything that could endanger yourself or those around you.

-8: Do Not Combine with Alcohol or Other Drugs
+8. Do Not Combine with Alcohol or Other Drugs

 Edibles are a potent form of medication, and should not be trifled with.
-Mixing them with alcohol or prescription drugs can have an adverse effect.
+Mixing them with alcohol or prescription drugs can have an adverse interaction.
 Be smart, and save your beer for the weekend.

-9: If You Have a Bad Trip, Know That it Will End
+9. If You Have a Bad Trip, Know That it Will End

 Despite a couple of unfortunate incidents in Denver this year, no one has ever died directly from a cannabis consumption-related overdose.
 Take deep breaths, drink more water, and turn on a television show or song that typically relaxes you.
 If you're alone, call up a friend, and have them either come over to calm you down, or just talk you through it.
 And should your situation worsen …